-Student Eligibility: Incoming 9th grade students are recommended by the UMS Student Study Team.
+Student Eligibility: Incoming 9th grade students are recommended by the UMS Staff.
 Current UHS students are recommended by the UHS Student Study Team and must meet one of the first two criteria plus one additional criteria from the following list:

-• Total credit deficiency (failing courses) - incoming 9th grade student failing one or more courses, student in grades 10-12 earning on average less than 6.25 credits per semester.

-• Credit deficiency (failing courses) in multiple required areas (i.e. mathematics or English) - student is 2 or more credits behind per area or incoming 9th grade student identified for OASIS in 8th grade.

-• Low academic achievement scores in reading or mathematics which reflect achievement at least two years below grade level.

-- Lack of connectedness with school. - High rate of absenteeism, truancy, or frequent tardies.
+- Total credit deficiency (failing courses) incoming 9th grade students failing one or more courses, students in grades 10-12 earning on average less than 6.25 credits per semester. - Credit deficiency (failing courses) in multiple required areas (i.e. mathematics or English) student is 2 or more credits behind per area or incoming 9th grade student identified for OASIS in 8th grade. - Low academic achievement scores in reading or mathematics which reflect achievement at least two years below grade level. - Lack of connectedness with school. - High rate of absenteeism or truancy

-Participation: Parent permission is required for student to participate in RECESS as this is a voluntary service.
+Participation: Parent permission is required for a student to participate in RECESS as this is a voluntary service.
 Students are assigned to RECESS as a regular scheduled class.